 Please try to hear your children read most days and record it in their red reading record book.
 For some more independent readers, this may be less.
 A sticker will be placed on their reading record with a suggestion for a minimum number of entries made by an adult.
 Please discuss the book with your child and ask some questions to check their comprehension and understanding of the plot.

-Spelling lists will now be sent out every Friday for the children to practise ready for a spelling test the following Friday.
+Spelling lists will now be sent out every Friday for the children to practise ready for a spelling test the following Thursday.
 We will also be testing children on the times table they are learning each Thursday.
 Miss Bennett will also set project homework at the beginning of each half term to work on throughout the half term.
 The homework will be clearly detailed in an information sheet which will be sent home at the beginning of term.
+Sometimes extra maths or SPAG work will also be sent home.
+This is optional homework.

 |Activities outside the classroom|